 Silodosin Tamsulosin

 It functions by relaxing the muscles in the prostate and bladder, rather than shrinking the prostate.
 Tamsulosin is used by men for the treatment of an enlarged prostate.
-It doesn’t shrink the prostate but it works by relaxing the prostate and bladder.
+It doesn't shrink the prostate but works by relaxing the prostate and bladder.

-Some of the common side effects of silodosin are:
+Some of the common side effects of Silodosin are:

 • Dizziness